Chittorgarh: Rani Padmini's Palace

-According to legend, Rani Padmini's Palace is from which the Delhi Sultanate ruler Alauddin Khalji was allowed to watch a reflection of the Rani by replacing the mirror at such an angle that even if he turned back he could not see the room.
-Khalji had been warned by the Rani's husband Rawal Ratan Singh that if he turned back they would cut his neck.
+According to legend, Rani Padmini's Palace is from which the Delhi Sultanate ruler Alauddin Khalji was allowed to watch a reflection of the Rani by replacing the mirror at such an angle that even if he turned back, he could not see the room.
+Khalji had been warned by the Rani's husband Rawal Ratan Singh that if he turned back, they would cut his neck.

 Kalika Mata Temple

-Kalika Mata Temple was originally built in the 8th century for.
-Surya, the Sun God and was later converted to a temple for mother Goddess, Kali in the 14th century.
-During the festival days of Navaratri, fairs are organised and pilgrims from different places come here to pay obeisance at the temple.
+Kalika Mata Temple was originally built in the 8th century for Surya, the Sun God, and was later converted to a temple for the mother Goddess, Kali, in the 14th century.
+During the festival days of Navaratri, fairs are organised, and pilgrims from different places come here to pay obeisance at the temple.

 Transport

 The completed Golden Quadrilateral highway system passes through Chittorgarh, connecting it to most of India.
 The East-West Corridor (Express Highway) also crosses it.
 Chittorgarh is situated on National Highway No. 27 & 79.
 National Highway 27 connects to Kota and Udaipur with a 2-hour drive, and National Highway 48 connects to Bhilwara and Ajmer.

-Chittorgarh is also connected to Indore via a 4 lane highway, a 5-hour drive making its easy accessibility to India's mini Bombay and business hub, Indore via NH56 and then SH156.
-This highway makes connections with neemuch, mandsaur and Ratlam also.
-Chittorgarh is also home to South east ASIA's Largest highway exchange (Diamond crossing or Reethola Chauraha).
+Chittorgarh is also connected to Indore via a 4-lane highway, a 5-hour drive, making it easy to access India's mini Bombay and business hub, Indore, via NH56 and then SH156.
+This highway makes connections with Neemuch, Mandsaur, and Ratlam, also.
+Chittorgarh is also home to Southeast Asia's Largest highway exchange (Diamond crossing or Reethola Chauraha).

 Chittaurgarh Junction is a busy & important junction of Western Railway of Indian Railways, Ratlam Division.
 It has direct rail links with all major Indian cities including Ajmer, Udaipur, Jaipur, Jodhpur, Agra, Delhi, Haridwar, Mumbai, Hyderabad, Kolkata, Pune, Chennai, Rameswaram, Yeshwantpur, Ahmedabad, Surat, Vadodara, Indore, Ratlam, Gwalior, Bhopal, Mandsaur, Jhansi, Khajuraho, Rewa, Nagpur, Bilaspur, Kota, and Mysore.

-A daily train to Indore (Veerbhumi Express), and new connections to Ahmedabad are some of the important rail routes of the country.
-City also enjoys services of Vande Bharat express.
+A daily train to Indore (Veerbhumi Express) and new connections to Ahmedabad are some of the important rail routes of the country.
+The city also enjoys the services of the Vande Bharat Express.

-The second suburban station of Chittorgarh is at Chanderiya (a locality of city).
-To decongest heavy traffic on Chittaurgarh junction, many trains are directed from chanderiya station also.
+The second suburban station of Chittorgarh is at Chanderiya (a locality of the city).
+To decongest heavy traffic on the Chittaurgarh junction, many trains are also directed from Chanderiya station.